tony-kuo/eagle/README.md

 * out2.alt.bam: reads in bam2 classified as ref1
 * Both out1.unk.bam and out2.unk.bam contain reads that could not be classified, aligned to ref1 and ref2 respectively.

-In the classified read list, keep in mind that the reference focus is in ref1 coordinates.
-If ref2 is listed then that is because it mapped only to ref2.
+In the classified read list, keep in mind that the reference focus REF is in ref1 coordinates.
+If ref2 is listed then that is because it is more likely as ALT.
 One way to get the reversed list is to switch REF and ALT along with their likelihoods:

 `perl -ne 'chomp; @t=split(/\t/); if($t[1] eq "REF"){$t[1]="ALT";} elsif($t[1] eq "ALT"){$t[1]="REF";} $tmp=$t[4]; $t[4]=$t[5]; $t[5]=$tmp; print join("\t", @t)."\n";' classified_reads.1vs2.list > classified_reads.2vs1.list`

-To account for reads that map to only one reference and to have the corresponding reference focus in the reversed list, rerun with:
+Or rerun with:

 `eagle-rc --ngi --listonly --ref1=ref2.fa --ref2=ref1.fa --bam1=align2.bam --bam2=align1.bam > classified_reads.2vs1.list`

-Then filter for reads that only map to one reference:

-`grep 'ref1uniqueid' classified_reads.1vs2.list > classified_reads.1vs2.double.list`
-`grep 'ref2uniqueid' classified_reads.2vs1.list > classified_reads.2vs1.double.list`

-This filtered lists can then be passed on for further processing such as in hexaploid analysis.
+The lists can then be passed on for further processing such as in hexaploid analysis.

 ## References
 Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
 EAGLE: Explicit Alternative Genome Likelihood Evaluator.
 BMC Medical Genomics.
 11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1